samuelmgaines/march-madness-ml/README.md

 Any other error codes will also require further troubleshooting.

 Once all errors are addressed, delete all files from the `helper/errors` directory (except `error-list.txt`).
 Then, run `helper/pull-sports-reference-errors.py` to pull data from the seasons specified in `error-list.txt`.
 If there are any more errors, repeat the troubleshooting process.

-### Create bracket

-Make sure any years you wish to create a bracket for are present in the `data/first_rounds` folder.
-If any are not present, they will likely need to be manually created. _Order of the games matters!_

 ### Train the Model